undefeatedzombie/webapi/README.md

     return new ResponseEntity<>("success!",HttpStatus.OK);
 }
 ```
+The correct way to call this api is send a request: "DELETE http://target.domain.com/api/customer/id"

 5. Calculate purchase points based on the amount of deal and add it to the customer: above 100 it's 2 points and above 50 it's 1 point.
 ```
 public void addPoints(long customerId, long purchaseId) throws CustomerNotFoundException, PurchaseNotFoundException {